 When I think of my family, under all the dysfunction and family drama, I think of one sacred contract between us.
 My contract says, that no matter what comes between us, there will always be love there.
 We can be close or apart, but deep down, we know that we are bonded by the Universe.

 The meaning that you tie to the bonds in your family directly links to how deeply hurt you will feel if they ever break that inherent connection.

 When a deep rift appeared in my sacred contract with my family, it meant that I questioned how they could love me as family, yet treat me like I wasn’t.
-How can you honor a bond or contract rooted in being family, if your behaviors and actions are incongruous to what family is.
+How can you honor a bond or contract rooted in being family, if your behaviors and actions are more like an enemy’s?

 Family betrayal is more than occasionally treating a family member in a mean or maybe unloving way.
 It’s more than being emotionally distant.
 It’s more than the normal family dysfunction.

 It’s often a malicious act that creates an undeniable rift in your bond.
 And sometimes it may not be intentional.
 Nonetheless, the fact that they continue to turn on you or refuse to make amends/apologize, despite knowing the painful consequences, is a betrayal.
 The bottom line usually is that your trust in them to behave decently was betrayed.
 And with so many strangers in our world so willing to behave without conscience and take advantage, decency is the least you expect from family.